-This blackberry mojito is an another great way to eat blackberries.
+This blackberry mojito is another great way to eat blackberries.
 It is a non-alcoholic healthy drink that is prepared using fresh fruits.
-It is also naturally sweetened and a low calorie drink to enjoy summer.
+It is also naturally sweetened and a low-calorie drink to enjoy summer.

 - low calorie

 How this Blackberry Mojito is healthy?